-- Shaking (tremor)
+- shaking (tremor);

-- Muscle stiffness
+- muscle stiffness; and

-- Slow and unsteady movement
+- slow and unsteady movement.

-In Parkinson's disease, there is a loss of cells producing dopamine in certain areas in the brain.
+In Parkinson's disease, there is a loss of cells producing dopamine in certain areas in the

-Alziras works by increasing and maintaining the level of dopamine in your brain which will decrease symptoms of Parkinson's disease.
+Rasagiline Lupin works by increasing and maintaining the level of dopamine in your brain which will decrease symptoms of Parkinson's disease.